 I founded The Bill Cashmore Award in memory of my husband – the actor, director, playwright and entrepreneur, Bill Cashmore, who died in November 2017 at the premature age of just 56.
 I wanted to create a theatrical bursary Award in his name that would give young and emerging artists the time, money and space to transform a fledgeling idea from the page to the professional stage.

-The Bill Cashmore Award aims to provide a year-long theatrical opportunity to a young person, or group of people working as a team – people for whom such a chance might not otherwise be available.
+The Bill Cashmore Award aims to provide a young person, or group of people working as a team, the chance to write, produce and perform a play on the stage of a leading London theatre.
+It is aimed at those for whom such a chance might not otherwise be available.
 It is open to London residents, between the ages of 18 and 25, who want to create an exciting new piece of theatre reflective of their world as they experience it.

 My partner in this exciting initiative is the Lyric Theatre Hammersmith.
 The Lyric has a long and impressive history of supporting and training young theatrical talent.
 It also houses the resources, venues, skills and motivation needed to offer ways of best capitalising on and showcasing nascent talent.
 I believe that together we have created an Award that honours Bill’s love of theatre, his generosity of spirit, his skill in encouraging others, and his belief in the transformational power of education, training and support through creativity.